luiswirth/bsc-thesis/src/matter/laplacian.typ

 == Source Problem

 The Hodge-Laplace Source Problem is the generalization of the Poisson equation to arbitrary differential $k$-forms @douglas:feec-book.
-In strong form it is\
+In strong form it is: \
 Find $u in Lambda^k (Omega)$, given $f in Lambda^k (Omega)$, s.t.
 $
   Delta u = f - P_frak(H) f quad "in" Omega \
+  tr hodge u = 0, quad tr hodge dif u = 0 quad "on" diff Omega \
   u perp frak(H)
-  tr hodge u = 0, quad tr hodge dif u = 0 quad "on" diff Omega

 $
 This equation is not quite as simple as the normal Poisson equation $Delta u = f$.